 Following the large demand from our customers, we decided to offer the Two Turns version via our distributors network.
 This could be the best option for those who do not want or cannot build the antenna from scratch.
 We picked the best quality components and pre-assembled the PCBs with the BALUN so the only remaining action is to connect the SMA cables.
 The whole antenna can be assembled in a few seconds.
 For permanent outdoors installations, it is recommended to seal the “T” and “Inverter” elements with waterproofing tape.
 The coaxial cable we supplied is stiff enough to hold its shape.
 Note that for proper performance, it is recommended to use perfectly matched, Spectrum Analyzer grade coax cables.
 Any phase or amplitude mismatch results in a sub-optimal performance.
 The ones we are proposing match these performance criteria.

-1 x 2m RG402 18 GHz Coax with SMA Male Connectors – Transmission Line
+1 x 2m RG402 or RG141 18 GHz Coax with SMA Male Connectors – Transmission Line

 Any other SDR with MDS <= -140 dBm (There aren't that many)